 In addition to counter-drone operations, Indrajaal significantly enhances surveillance capabilities along borders.
 The system’s sensor network provides continuous 360-degree monitoring, making it difficult for any aerial or ground threat to go undetected.
 This constant vigilance is particularly valuable in regions where terrain or other factors may make traditional surveillance methods less effective.

-Implementing an effective C-UAS
+Implementing an Effective C-UAS Strategy

 - Begin with a risk assessment by engaging a C-UAS company to identify unique vulnerabilities and hazards in your area, aiding in efficient resource management and prioritization.